-I confess that although I love them a lot, I don’t often make rolls as a main dish because many times I prefer oven or grill preparations, but these pork loin rolls are so rich in flavor and delicious that I highly recommend them to you!!!
+I confess that although I love them very much, I don’t often make rolls as a second course because many times I prefer oven or grill preparations, but these pork loin rolls are so flavorful and delicious, so I highly recommend them!!!

-But let’s go to the kitchen and prepare these simple pork loin rolls or pork loin!
+But let’s get into the kitchen and prepare these simple pork loin rolls or pork tenderloin rolls!

-I have opened a channel of recipes open to everyone and free on WhatsApp, no notifications and no sound, which you can subscribe to by clicking on the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you can read a sweet and a savory recipe!
+I have opened a recipe channel open to everyone and free on WhatsApp, no notifications, and no sound, to which you can subscribe by clicking on the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you can read a sweet and a savory recipe!

 PORK LOIN ROLLS